 Reason 2 To Get a Tibet Spaniel

 The Tibet Spaniel is generally an extremely healthy dog and has a long life span, which means he will be a part of your family for many years.
 The average lifespan of this breed is thirteen to sixteen years.
 Although it isn’t uncommon to find a Tibet Spaniel in their twenties provided, he has been well cared for throughout his life.

-While the Tibet Spaniel is generally healthy, it is essential to be aware of some issues they may experience in their older age.
+While the Tibet Spaniel is generally healthy, it is essential to know some issues they may experience in their older age.
 These health conditions include progressive renal atrophy and patellar luxation.
 Neither of these conditions seems to bother the Tibet Spaniel too much, though, and they remain their happy selves.

 Reason 3 To Get a Tibet Spaniel